Master of Fine Arts – Interior Design

 The M.F.A. in Interior Design’s purpose is to prepare students to teach at the college level and develop evidence-based design skills bridging practice and research.
 Students explore current issues in the interior design profession and develop skills to effectively communicate these issues to future students.
 Graduates develop and teach an undergraduate interior design course, form a research topic, prepare a thesis derived from their evidence-based research, and display their final design and teaching portfolios at the MFA/MID Student Exhibition.

-Lynn M. Jones notes, “The MFA in Interior Design emphasizes teaching and research.
+Lynn M. Jones the Chair of the Interior Design Department notes, “The MFA in Interior Design emphasizes teaching and research.
 This is not just another glorified undergrad program teaching the basics in a three year grad program, but a terminal degree that encourages incoming students to already have their CIDA accredited first professional degree and design experience.
 Students are prepared to teach college courses (and are required to do so as part of their coursework) while pursuing evidence based design studies at the graduate level.”

 Upon completion of the Master of Fine Arts in Interior Design, students will be able to